Memory Storyboard: Leveraging Temporal Segmentation for Streaming Self-Supervised Learning from Egocentric Videos

 Abstract

-Self-supervised learning holds the promise to learn good representations from real-world continuous uncurated data streams.
+Self-supervised learning holds the promise of learning good representations from real-world continuous uncurated data streams.
 However, most existing works in visual self-supervised learning focus on static images or artificial data streams.
 Towards exploring a more realistic learning substrate, we investigate streaming self-supervised learning from long-form real-world egocentric video streams.
-Inspired by the event segmentation mechanism in human perception and memory, we propose “Memory Storyboard” that groups recent past frames into temporal segments for more effective summarization of the past visual streams for memory replay.
-To accommodate efficient temporal segmentation, we propose a two-tier memory hierarchy: the recent past is stored in a short-term memory, and the storyboard temporal segments are then transferred to a long-term memory.
-Experiments on real-world egocentric video datasets including SAYCam and KrishnaCam show that contrastive learning objectives on top of storyboard frames result in semantically meaningful representations which outperform those produced by state-of-the-art unsupervised continual learning methods.
+Inspired by the event segmentation mechanism in human perception and memory, we propose "Memory Storyboard," a novel continual self-supervised learning framework that groups recent past frames into temporal segments for a more effective summarization of the past visual streams for memory replay.
+To accommodate efficient temporal segmentation, we propose a two-tier memory hierarchy: the recent past is stored in a short-term memory, where the storyboard temporal segments are produced and then transferred to a long-term memory.
+Experiments on two real-world egocentric video datasets show that contrastive learning objectives on top of storyboard frames result in semantically meaningful representations that outperform those produced by state-of-the-art unsupervised continual learning methods.

 The Memory Storyboard Framework